Aspen Opera Theater and VocalARTS

 Singers will be allowed to choose their first piece and may be asked to sing additional pieces by the audition panel.

-• At least 12 minutes of music (minimum three pieces) in at least two languages that is representative of the singer's artistic profile
+• At least 12 minutes of music (minimum four pieces) in at least two languages that is representative of the singer's artistic profile.
+Repertoire should include two arias, one art song, and either a music theater or popular song.

-• Spoken monologue of one-two minutes (can be dramatic, comedic, poetic, contemporary).
-Must be memorized.
+• OPTIONAL — Spoken monologue (memorized) of one-two minutes (can be dramatic, comedic, poetic, contemporary).

-• OPTIONAL — A selection from the 2023 season repertoire (JIMMY LOPEZ: Bel Canto, MOZART: Idomeneo
+• OPTIONAL — A selection from 2026 season repertoire (BRITTEN: A Midsummer Night's Dream, MOZART: Die Zauberflöte